Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization: Evaluation and Discussion

 \subsection{Neutral Massless Scalar Perturbations}

 We first focus on neutral massless scalar perturbations ($q=0, m_p=0$).
-The numerical solutions for the least-damped QNM (comprising the fundamental mode $n=0$ and the first few overtones $n=1, 2$) across different angular momentum numbers $l$ are presented in tables~\ref{tab:l0_qnms_massless}--\ref{tab:l2_qnms_massless}.
+The numerical solutions for the least-damped QNMs (comprising the fundamental mode $n=0$ and the first few overtones $n=1, 2$) across different angular momentum numbers $l$ are presented in Tables~\ref{tab:l0_qnms_massless}--\ref{tab:l2_qnms_massless}.

-As shown in tables~\ref{tab:l0_qnms_massless}--\ref{tab:l2_qnms_massless}, our quantization condition yields results that are in agreement with existing numerical results (denoted as ``Num'').
-These benchmark values were obtained by Onozawa et al.~\cite{Onozawa:1995vu} utilizing a modified continued fraction method specifically adapted to handle the irregular singularity at the extremal horizon.
-Following the comparative methodology established in the literature~\cite{Aminov:2020swq}, we highlight the matching significant digits between our analytical calculations and the ``Num'' benchmarks in boldface.
+As shown in Tables~\ref{tab:l0_qnms_massless}--\ref{tab:l2_qnms_massless}, our quantization condition yields results consistent with the high-precision numerical benchmarks (labeled ``Leaver'').
+These values, obtained by Onozawa et al.~\cite{Onozawa:1995vu} using a variant of Leaver’s continued fraction method tailored for the extremal horizon, serve as our standard reference.
+Following the comparative methodology of~\cite{Aminov:2020yma}, we highlight matching significant digits in boldface.

 While the continued fraction method is a powerful numerical tool, our geometric approach offers distinct theoretical and analytical advantages.
 Traditional continued fraction techniques rely on series expansions that naturally fail at the irregular singular point characteristic of the strict extremal limit, necessitating ad-hoc expansions around ordinary points to avoid divergence~\cite{Onozawa:1995vu}.
 In contrast, the SW/QNM correspondence provides an exact, analytically closed quantization condition derived from the non-perturbative NS free energy.
 Our framework absorbs the singular limits of the spacetime geometry into the well-defined decoupling limit of the gauge theory ($N_f=3 \to N_f=2$).
-Consequently, rather than serving merely as a numerical root-finding algorithm, our approach elucidates the underlying quantum geometric structure of the QNM spectrum.
+Consequently, rather than serving merely as a numerical root-finding algorithm, our approach elucidates the underlying quantum geometric structure of the QNMs spectrum.